Melania Flies To Florida On Military Jet After Trump Tells Pelosi To Fly Commercial To Afghanistan

 At the same time, the first lady was preparing for a long weekend in the family's Mar-a-Lago resort in Florida with her son Barron.
 She departed from Joint Base Andrews on taxpayers' dime.
 Her flight was classified as EXEC1F, a designation routinely used to signify that the president's family members are aboard a military plane.

-Quartz estimated Melania's flight to Florida would cost taxpayers around $35,000.
+Quartz estimated Melania's flight to Florida would cost American taxpayers around $35,000 USD.
 This is not the first time the first lady's trips have come under scrutiny: Before she officially moved to the White House in the summer of 2017, she racked up $675,000 in military flights to and from New York, Florida, and Washington, D.C.

 Refinery29 reached out to the office of first lady Melania Trump for comment.
 We'll update this story as soon as we hear back.